jenkins-x/jx-docs/content/en/v3/develop/reference/jx/admin/create/_index.md

 ### Synopsis

-Creates a new git repository for a new Jenkins X installation
+Creates a new git repository for a new JayeX installation

 ### Examples